sakan811/Tekken-8-Jun-Kazama-Data-Analysis-Showcase/README.md

 Showcase visualizations of Jun Kazama data in Tekken 8.

 ## Project Details
-Focus primarily on Jun Kazama data in the Tekken 8.
+Focus primarily on Jun Kazama from Tekken 8.

 Update Mar 10th, 2024